 If you have any questions regarding the industry survey, including requests for information or statistics from the data that are not published within this document, please contact Dawn McIntosh at the IFoA (Dawn.McIntosh@actuaries.org.uk) in the first instance, who will put you in contact with the IFoA PPO Working Party.
-Alternatively please contact Peter Towers, Chair of the IFoA PPO Working Party at the time of publication (peter.l.towers@gmail.com).
+Alternatively please contact Justin Thomas, Chair of the IFoA PPO Working Party at the time of publication (justin.thomas@guycarp.com).